Schedule a free consultation

 Hire an Experienced Texas DWI Attorney

 If you're facing a DWI charge after a blood test warrant, you are still innocent until proven guilty.
 But you need an attorney who is an expert in DWI defense.
 Attorney Doug Murphy is one of only two attorneys in Texas Board Certified in both DWI defense and criminal law.
 He is Board Certified in DUI Defense by the National College of DUI Defense (NCDD), accredited by the American Bar Association and the Texas Board of Legal Specialization.
 Best Lawyers in America also recently named Doug the "Lawyer of the Year" for 2021 for DWI defense.
 Find out why the Houston press calls Doug "the drinking man's best friend."
-Call the Doug Murphy Law Firm, P.C. at 713-229-8333 today to set up a consultation.
+Call the Murphy & McKinney Law Firm, P.C. at 713-229-8333 today to set up a consultation.

 Share this post: